JDAI-CV/DNNLibrary/android_aar/README.md

 This directory is for building aar.

-Run build_aar.sh in the parent directory.
+Run scripts/build_aar.sh in the parent directory.